Four Problems That Wet Sanding Can Fix in Your Car

 Substances like salt can also make it easier for rust to form on cars as well.
 Open spots of metal, especially if you live near an ocean, can rust faster due to the high salt conditions.
 Additionally, during the winter rust can form easily.
 The salt on the roads to prevent freezing reacts with exposed metal as well.
 Ultimately, no car is immune to rust.
 No matter where you live it can happen to you, particularly with older vehicles.

 The two most common issues that wet sanding fixes when it comes to headlights is cloudy headlights and scratches on the plastic surface.
 Foggy headlights are a result of constant sunlight exposure and grime.
 However, it is one of the easiest to fix!

-Scratches occur over time, and deeper ones usually will not come off with regular cleaning.
+Headlights scratches occur over time, and deeper ones usually will not come off with regular cleaning.
 Deeper scratches typically require a lot more effort to eliminate.
-It normally needs more sanding, and a compound solution to be added to the wet sandpaper.
+It normally needs more sanding.
+Moreover, you need to add a compound solution to the wet sandpaper.
 To prevent scratches, apply a scratch-resistant compound on a regular basis.
 Waxing the headlights as well can also prevent road debris from creating more damage.

 Gel Coat Cracks

 Boat owners experience this issue.
 Gel coat cracks or ‘spidering’ are a common problem with today’s fiberglass boats.
 Luckily, wet sanding solves this issue as well.
 These cracks are just visually unpleasing at first, however, if left alone can hurt the integrity of the boat.